Climate change is impacting the way people live around the world¶

 Your task:

-to the name of your observed temperature column name.- Use the
+2. Change y= to the name of your observed temperature column name.

 # Plotting Daily Observed Temperature for Rapid City from 1944-2024